-<< Bird-Smart Wind: Taking on a burgeoning threat to birds, ABC launched a national campaign to limit bird kills linked to poorly sited, poorly operated wind energy installations.
+<< Bird-Smart Wind: Taking on a burgeoning threat to birds, ABC launches a national campaign to limit bird kills linked to poorly sited, poorly operated wind energy installations.
 Photo from Flickr Creative Commons Roadmap for the Hemisphere: The American Bird Conservancy Guide to Bird Conservation provided a roadmap for ABC and other groups, outlining long-term priorities across the Western Hemisphere.

 Millerbird's New Lease on Life: The Laysan Millerbird team (pictured) celebrated the translocation of endangered Millerbirds from Nihoa to Laysan in the Northwestern Hawaiian Islands.
-Today, we have successfully established a second population of Millerbirds on Laysan, where more than 160 individuals are thriving.
-(Read more on p.
+Today, we have successfully established a second population of Millerbirds on Laysan, where more than 160 individuals are thriving (read more on p.
 30.)
 Photo by Holly Freifeld, September 2011.
 Shown left to right: George Wallace, ABC; Thierry Work, USGS; Rachel Rounds, USFWS; Michele Kuter, USFWS; Peter Luscomb, consultant; Holly Freifeld (kneeling, arms outstretched), USFWS; Chris Farmer (kneeling, arms upraised), ABC; Robby Kohley, ABC contractor; Cameron Rutt, ABC contractor; Tawn Speetjens (kneeling), USFWS volunteer; Matt Stelmach, USFWS; Lauren Greig, USFWS volunteer.

 << Saving Sage Grouse: A regional conservation initiative on 62 million acres of federal land was created to help declining Greater Sage-Grouse (pictured), thanks in part to the advocacy efforts of ABC and other members of the Bird Conservation Alliance.
-Photo by Shutterstock

-Attention, Beach-goers: ABC and a host of partners launched the Beachnesting Birds Program to conserve shorebird habitat in five southern states.
+Photo by Shutterstock Attention, Beach-goers: ABC and a host of partners launched the Beachnesting Birds Program to conserve shorebird habitat in five southern states.
 Among other successes, the program recorded a near-doubling of Least Tern fledglings in Grand Isle, Louisiana from 2012 to 2013.

-<< Making Buildings Bird Friendly:

-ABC's Glass Collisions Program, launched in 2009, published Bird-Friendly Building Design, a guide for architects as well as the general public, intended to reduce the billions of birds killed by window strikes each year.
+<< Making Buildings Bird Friendly: ABC's Glass Collisions Program, launched in 2009, published Bird-Friendly Building Design, a guide for architects as well as the general public, intended to reduce the billions of birds killed by window strikes each year.
 The guide was made possible through the support of Arnold Glas.

+Stepping Up for Grassland Birds: Long-billed Curlews (pictured) were among the beneficiaries when ABC and partner groups stepped up efforts across more than 3 million acres of western landscapes to enhance management practices in ways that benefit birds.
+Partners included the USDA's Natural Resources Conservation Service and the U.S. Fish and Wildlife Service.
+Photo by Marlin Harms
-<< Exposing Neonics: A headline-making study led by ABC concluded that neonicotinoids, the world's most widely used group of pesticides, pose major threats to birds, noting that a single treated seed is all it takes to kill a songbird.
-Photo of Bobolink by David Watkins, Shutterstock

-For Blue-throats and Buffies: ABC and partners helped Asociación Armonía double the size of Bolivia's Barba Azul Nature Reserve, home of the rare but recovering Blue-throated Macaw and stopover site for migrants such as Buff-breasted Sandpiper.
+<< Exposing Neonics: A headlinemaking study led by ABC concluded that neonicotinoids, the world's most widely used group of pesticides, pose major threats to birds, noting that a single treated seed is all it takes to kill a songbird.
+Photo of Bobolink by David Watkins, Shutterstock For Blue-throats and Buffies: ABC and partners helped Asociación Armonía double the size of Bolivia's Barba Azul Nature Reserve, home of the rare but recovering Bluethroated Macaw and stopover site for migrants such as Buff-breasted Sandpiper.
+Victory for Raptors: After years of pressure from ABC and other members of the National Pesticide Reform Coalition, the Reckitt Benckiser company agreed to restrict the sale of super-toxic d-CON rodent poisons, a notorious killer of birds of prey like the Great Horned Owl (pictured).
+The support of the Wallace Genetic Foundation and the Turner Foundation has been critical to ABC's Birds and Pesticides Program.
+Photo by Martha Marks, Shutterstock

 << Haven for Hummingbirds: ABC, Tucson Audubon, and Victor Emanuel Nature Tours led the effort to buy Paton's Birder Haven in Arizona, famed for hummingbirds like Violet-crowned (pictured).
 Now managed by Tucson Audubon, the site remains a sanctuary.
-Photo by Greg Homel

-Acreage for Andean Condor: In Ecuador, ABC helped Fundación Jocotoco purchase Hacienda Antisanilla, a spectacularly beautiful 7,000-acre property that protects half of that nation's Andean Condors.
+Photo by Greg Homel Acreage for Andean Condor: In Ecuador, ABC helped Fundación Jocotoco purchase Hacienda Antisanilla, a spectacularly beautiful 7,000-acre property that protects half of that nation's Andean Condors.